scottericpetersen/pro-audio-on-linux/README.md

 __Pulseaudio is not a low-latency application and therefore unsuitable for pro audio.__ However, your system probably still uses it for general audio mixing.

-__Takeaway:__ Most modern systems, even those that use pipewire as the default audio server, still have PulseAudio or compatibilty libraries for it (pipewire-pulse) installed.
-Common, everyday computing audio needs like having a GUI control for selecting audio devices and adjusting volumes/muting rely on it and it's various programs.
+__Takeaway:__ Most modern systems, even those that use pipewire as the default audio server, still have PulseAudio or compatibility libraries for it (pipewire-pulse) installed to provide components and GUIs for adjusting volumes, muting channels, and choosing different audio devices.

 ## 2.c JACK (server/mixer)

 Jack Audio Connection Kit is the OG low-latency audio server/mixer.
 Most pro audio applications *want* it (ex.
 Ardour), and some *require* it (ex.
 SuperCollider).
-It can be tuned using either config files or GUIs such as QJackCTL or QPWGraph to allow for extremely low latency on systems that are otherwise well-tuned.
+It can be tuned by editing its configuration files (jackd.conf) or using GUIs like such as QJackCTL or QPWGraph.

 A modern pro audio setup *not using pipewire* typically consists of JACK running on top of ALSA with PulseAudio and MIDI bridged to it to allow general system programs and devices to work seamlessly with JACK.